-Operators are paid to provide bus service wherever the government directs them, for a specific fee (usually a fee per kilometre, but sometimes more complex formulas are used) and are usually assured a minimum level of revenue (usually through a guaranteed minimum number of kilometres).
+Operators are paid to provide bus service wherever the government directs them, for a specific fee (usually a fee per kilometre, but sometimes more complex formulas are used).
+The government typically assures a minimum level of revenue (e.g., through a guaranteed minimum number of kilometres).
 Operators do not have an exclusive right to operate on a particular route or in a particular zone.
 The government therefore retains the flexibility to adjust services in response to demand changes without requiring complex contractual renegotiations.